lukasbeuster/throwing_shade/README.md

 # Throwing Shade

 **Throwing Shade** is an ongoing research project focused on high-resolution shade simulation and analysis to support urban climate adaptation and heat stress mitigation.
-This repository contains the core code, workflows, and data structure supporting the analyses presented in our manuscript submitted to *Nature Communications*.
+This repository contains the core code, workflows, and data structure supporting the analyses presented in our manuscript submitted to *npj Urban Sustainability*.
 👉 [Read the preprint for full details](#)  *(TODO: add link)*.

 ---